Xilinx/workflow-decoupling-docs/generate-system-devicetree.md

 $ vivado -mode tcl
 ```

-Once in the Vivado environment, start the S-DT generation process by sourcing the DTG++ Tcl script from the repository that was cloned:
+Once in the Vivado environment, start the S-DT generation process by sourcing the SDTGen Tcl script from the repository that was cloned:

 ```
 Vivado% source -notrace device_tree/data/device_tree.tcl
 ```

-This bring the DTG++ tool into the Vivado Tcl environment.
+This bring the SDTGen tool into the Vivado Tcl environment.
 The first command to use is the `set_dt_param` command.
 This command has several options that are required.
 The details of these options can be found by executing the Tcl help in the Vivado terminal.

 ```
 Vivado% set_dt_param -help